§ 1901 Finding and purpose.

 E. The person is a municipality with a population in excess of 50,000 persons.

-2. Effective on the fifth January 1 occurring after the date of the enactment of this subtitle and each fifth January 1 occurring thereafter, the amounts in paragraphs (a)(18)c.1.A., B., and D. of this section shall be adjusted to reflect the percentage change for such 5-year period in the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics of the Department of Labor.
+2. Effective on January 1, 2016, and each fifth January 1 occurring thereafter, the amounts in paragraphs (a)(18)c.1.A., B., and D. of this section shall be adjusted to reflect the percentage change for such 5-year period in the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics of the Department of Labor.

 a.
 Entered into a nonadmitted insurance compact or agreement; or